LearnWeb3DAO/Junior-Track/Ceramic-SelfID.md

 For complex or customized use cases, developers can work with a lower-level Ceramic HTTP Client, which connects to a Ceramic node they can run on their own (or the public nodes), and manage 3IDs and Stream data manually.

 For the purposes of this tutorial, we will stick with the Self.ID high-level SDK, as otherwise this tutorial will become extremely large.
-If you're interested in digging deeper, do check out the _Recommended Resources_ section below.
+If you're interested in digging deeper, do check out their [documentation](https://developers.ceramic.network/learn/welcome/#).

 ### Self.ID